-Which VR Headset(s) will you be using?
+Which VR Headset(s) will you use?

 The choice or a VR headset (partly) determines the direction in which your Virtual Reality Arcade will go.
 With the aforementioned VR setups in this blog, you can already guide the choice for the right VR glasses.

 Overall, we recommend the following VR headsets for the following applications:

 - If you want a VR Cubicle that needs good tracking: HTC Vive Pro or Vive Pro 2.

 - If you want a Racing Simulator or other (static, where the player does not have to move much) setup: HP Reverb G2.

 - If you want a free-roam setup: Oculus Quest 2, Pico Neo 2 or HTC Vive Focus 3.

 Advantages or the HTC Vive Pro (2): The HTC Vive Pro (2) is a business VR headset that uses external tracking sensors.
 Due to the external sensors, the tracking is accurate to the centimeter.
 For this reason you can use the HTC Vive Pro very well in a VR Cubicle, where the player has plenty or room to move wildly.
 In addition, HTC offers a Vive Warranty Service that allows you to use the HTC Vive Pro in a business and/or commercial environment without any problems.